 As soon as you feel able, you may exercise by taking short walks and making slow and gradual increases in your level of activity.
-Perform Kegel exercises to strengthen your pelvic floor muscles by tightening your vaginal muscles as if you're trying to stop the flow of urine.
-Hold the contraction for 5 seconds, relax and repeat the exercise.
+Perform Kegel exercises early on in your post-hysterectomy workout to strengthen your pelvic floor muscles by tightening your vaginal muscles as if you're trying to stop the flow of urine.
+Hold the contraction for five seconds, relax and repeat the exercise.

-The head sit-up requires you to lie down with your knees bent and your arms crossed over your stomach.
+The head situp requires you to lie down with your knees bent and your arms crossed over your stomach.
 Use your hands to gently pull your abdominal muscles together and raise your head and point your chin toward your chest.
-Hold the position for 3 to 5 seconds and slowly return your head to the starting position.
+Hold the position for three to five seconds and slowly return your head to the starting position.
 Relax and repeat the movement.

 Tips and Warnings

 Talk to your doctor before performing any exercises.
 Take precautions during exercise to protect your incision.
 Avoid any vigorous or strenuous exercise that might weaken your stitches or reopen your incision.